bac0nnfires/wslkalisetup/README.md

-# 🛡️ PANDABOX Cybersecurity Configuration - WSL Kali
+# 🛡️WSL Kali Setup - Cybersecurity Configuration

-A comprehensive Zsh configuration designed for cybersecurity professionals, penetration testers, and security researchers.
+A comprehensive, easy, user friendly Zsh configuration designed for cybersecurity professionals, penetration testers, and security researchers.
 This configuration provides an organized, efficient environment with automated tools and workflows for security testing.

 ## 🚀 Features